The Creation of Adam: Sources

 Michelangelo's main source of inspiration for his Adam in his Creation of Adam may have been a cameo showing a nude Augustus Caesar riding sidesaddle on a Capricorn.
-This cameo is now at Alnwick Castle, Northumberland.
+This cameo is now at Alnwick Castle in Northumberland, England.
 The cameo used to belong to cardinal Domenico Grimani who lived in Rome while Michelangelo painted the ceiling.
 Evidence suggests that Michelangelo and Grimani were friends.
 This cameo offers an alternative theory for those scholars who have been dissatisfied with the theory that Michelangelo was mainly inspired by Lorenzo Ghiberti's Adam in his Creation of Adam.

 Analysis

 Several hypotheses have been put forward about the meaning of The Creation of Adam's highly original composition, many of them taking Michelangelo's well-documented expertise in human anatomy as their starting point.